InstituteforDiseaseModeling/EMOD-Generic-Scripts/workflow_covariance01/README.rst

 workflow_covariance01
 =====================

-This examples shows how to:
+This example demonstrates the impact of heterogenity on epidemic attack rate.

-- Launch a set of simulations sweeping over R0, variance in an individual's acquisition and correlation transmission rate.
+These simulations sweep over R0 with fixed levels for variance in an individual's acquisition risk, transmission rate, and covaraince between acquisition risk and transmission rate.

-The simulation starts with a single node of entirely susceptible individuals with a constant importation pressure of infecteds.
+Each simulation uses a single node of fully susceptible individuals and an outbreak is initialized by a constant importation pressure of infected individuals.
 There is no age structure, vital dynamics, or waning.